kyma-project/kyma/docs/04-operation-guides/security/ac-01-disable-ssl-certificate-verification.md

+---
-## Disable SSL certificate verification
+title: Disable SSL certificate verification
+---

 You can disable the [SSL certificate verification](../../01-overview/02-main-areas/application-connectivity/ac-04-security.md#ssl-certificate-verification) in the communication between Kyma and an application to allow Kyma to send requests and data to an unsecured application.
 Disabling the certificate verification can be useful in certain testing scenarios.